 Processing Amplicon Long Read Data#

-Below is an example on how to analyse the amplicon data obtained from long read sequencing…
+Below is an example on how to generate some basic stats and plots obtained from long read sequencing.

 Note